cockroachdb/docs/create-table.md

 `any_name` | The name of the table to create, which must be unique within its database and follow these [identifier rules](keywords-and-identifiers.html#identifiers).
 When the parent database is not set as the default, the name must be formatted as `database.name`.<br><br>The [`UPSERT`](upsert.html) and [`INSERT ON CONFLICT`](insert.html) statements use a temporary table called `excluded` to handle uniqueness conflicts during execution.
 It's therefore not recommended to use the name `excluded` for any of your tables.
 `column_def` | A comma-separated list of column definitions.
 Each column requires a [name/identifier](keywords-and-identifiers.html#identifiers) and [data type](data-types.html); optionally, a [column-level constraint](constraints.html) can be specified.
 Column names must be unique within the table but can have the same name as indexes or constraints.<br><br>Any `PRIMARY KEY`, `UNIQUE`, and `CHECK` [constraints](constraints.html) defined at the column level are moved to the table level as part of the table's creation.
 Use the `SHOW CREATE TABLE` statement to view them at the table level.
 `index_def` | An optional, comma-separated list of [index definitions](indexes.html).
 For each index, the column(s) to index must be specified; optionally, a name can be specified.
 Index names must be unique within the table but can have the same name as columns or constraints.
 See the [Create a Table with Secondary Indexes](#create-a-table-with-secondary-indexes) example below.<br><br>The [`CREATE INDEX`](create-index.html) statement can be used to create an index separate from table creation.
 `family_def` | An optional, comma-separated list of [column family definitions](column-families.html).
-A column family is a group of columns that are stored as a single key-value pair in the underlying key-value layer.
-The reduced number of keys results in a smaller storage overhead and, even more signifcantly, in improved performance during data manipulation.
-Column family names must be unique within the table but can have the same name as columns, constraints, or indexes.
+Column family names must be unique within the table but can have the same name as columns, constraints, or indexes.<br><br>A column family is a group of columns that are stored as a single key-value pair in the underlying key-value store.
+CockroachDB automatically groups columns into families to ensure efficient storage and performance.
+However, there are cases when you may want to manually assign columns to families.
+For more details, see [Column Families](column-families.html).
 `table_constraint` | An optional, comma-separated list of [table-level constraints](constraints.html).
 Constraint names must be unique within the table but can have the same name as columns, column families, or indexes.

 ## Examples